 Students will complete paint jobs, spot repair, color blending, sanding techniques and taping.
+Prerequisite(s): 405-356 Nonstructural Repair

 405-358 Structural Repair

 Students will determine types and levels of damage to Unibody and frame vehicles.
 Skill in measuring needed repairs will be developed.